 Kids love baking, and Easter provides the perfect opportunity to make some delicacies (like the chocolate bark below) that you can recreate over the years.
 Make hot cross buns from scratch or your own Easter chocolate.
 Get adventurous and try baking some Greek Tsoureki or Polish Mazurek.
 If you’re into cakes try a new themed Easter design each year or begin a tradition of serving a feast of decadent Easter desserts at your family Easter luncheon.
 The kids will love cooking with you no matter what you choose!

 Christian or not Easter can be inspiration to serve your community.
 Take your kids to volunteer in a soup kitchen, collect toys for children in adverse circumstances, fundraise for local women’s shelters or take eggs to your local children’s hospital.
 Teaching your kids about selflessness and kindness will be an invaluable lesson, and the best kind of tradition to form with your family.

-So have fun forging new traditions with your family!
+So have fun forging new Easter family traditions!
 Easter is a wonderful time of year to connect and celebrate, so plan activities with your family that foster this.
 Remember to celebrate joyfully and treasure the memories you’ll shape with those you love.
-Enjoy!